VENDU

 Roberts & Trent, p.
 71; DSB, III, 259.
 See PMM, 233b; Sparrow, 38; Norman, 481; Dibner, 150 (for the first edition 1802).

-The plates show a variety of geometric shapes obtained during the experiments.
+The plates illustrate a variety of geometric shapes obtained during the experiments.

 “Chladni demonstrated his patterns publicly in Paris in 1809 and was asked to repeat his performance for Napoleon, who then authorized the funds necessary for the translation and publication of Die Akustik into French.
 Chladni himself did the work of translation.
 The work was reviewed and the report signed by Prony, who discusses it in his Leçons de mécanique analytique.
 Chaldni’s work was also noted in Poisson’s Mémoire de l’élasticité des corps solides, and inspired a series of studies by Sophie Germain in mathematical theory of elastic surfaces” (Roberts & Trent).